ChloeA27/hospital_billing_management_system/README.md

 - [ ] Develop API layer for application integration

 ## 📫 Contact
-Feel free to reach out for collaboration or questions about the implementation!
+Feel free to reach out for questions about the implementation!

+## LinkedIn

 ```

-## LinkedIn Post

 https://www.linkedin.com/in/qianchloe/
 ```

 🚀 Excited to share my Hospital Database Management System project!

 I've designed and implemented a comprehensive database solution that manages the entire healthcare workflow - from patient encounters through insurance claims to payment processing.